pingcap/docs-cn/character-set-gbk.md

 - Currently, for binary characters of the `ENUM` and `SET` types, TiDB deals with them as the `utf8mb4` character set.

+- If the predicates include `LIKE` for string prefixes, such as `LIKE 'prefix%'`, and the target column is set to a GBK collation (either `gbk_bin` or `gbk_chinese_ci`), the optimizer currently cannot convert this predicate into a range scan.
+Instead, it performs a full scan.
+As a result, such SQL queries might lead to unexpected resource consumption.

 ## Component compatibility

 - Currently, TiFlash does not support the GBK character set.